cagix/cs6120/content/syllabus.md

 ### Non-PhD/MS Enrollment {#enroll}

 CS 6120 is for PhD & MS students.
-If that doesn't describe you, you can still apply to take the course.
+If that doesn't describe you, you can still apply to add the course during the add/drop period.
 Write short answers to these two questions:

 1. What is CS 6120 about?